COVID-19 pandemic in Minnesota: State government

 On March 10, Minnesota Governor Tim Walz signed a bill dedicating $20.8 million to state coronavirus response.
 On March 13, Governor Walz declared a peacetime state of emergency.

 On March 15, Governor Walz authorized the temporary closing of all public K-12 schools from March 18 until at least March 27.
 On March 25, this closure was extended to May 4.

 On March 16, the Minnesota legislature began scaling back operations and meeting on an on-call basis.
 Governor Walz also ordered the closure of public places, including all: restaurants, bars, coffee shops, gyms, theaters, breweries, ski resorts, and other public places until at least March 27.
 Bars and restaurants in the state were closed only to dine-in customers; the businesses were allowed to continue to serve customers by take-out or delivery.
 On March 25, this order was extended until May 1.

-On March 25, Governor Walz issued a stay-at-home order, claiming that at this point it was too late to "flatten the curve" with relation to new cases.
+On March 25, Governor Walz issued a stay-at-home order, stating that at this point it was too late to "flatten the curve" with relation to new cases.
 The stay-at-home order required Minnesotans to restrict activity outside the home from 11:59 p.m. on March 27 until 5 p.m. on April 10.
 While the order did continue the closure of bars, restaurants, movie theaters, hair salons, and other "non-essential" locations, the majority of workplaces still remained open for some employees in order to provide "essential services."
 Businesses deemed "essential" included mechanics (bike and auto), chiropractors, grocery stores, any store that sold food or drink including bakeries, butcher shops, liquor stores, and even popcorn shops.
 Many restaurants remained open for take-out and curbside pickup.
 Many retail stores also maintained a skeleton staff and offered curbside pickup, or only allowed a few people in the store at one time.

 On April 10, Governor Tim Walz extended his stay-at-home order (Executive Order 20–33) until May 3 at 11:59 PM.
 He cited his reason for doing so was that new data and new discoveries about COVID-19 had emerged since the original order was put in place.
 He also allowed hardware and garden shops to open so long as they follow all the Minnesota Department of Health guidelines.

 On April 17, Governor Walz announced that it was now permitted for people to engage in various outdoor activities such as hiking, fishing, hunting, and motor-boating so long as they maintained a safe and reasonable distance from other people.
 Golf courses and bait shops were also permitted to open.
 Walz clearly stated these plans were conceptualized before the President's tweet and the civilian protest.